Coronavirus: Your obligations as an employer

 With the recent rapid spread of COVID-19, now official declared as a pandemic by the World Health Organisation, Perks People Solutions has received many requests for advice from employer clients about their obligations under workplace laws in this unprecedented situation.
 It is critical that all businesses review their operations and planning to ensure they are appropriately equipped to respond to the situation and have a clear understanding of their obligations to employees.

+The rapid global spread of coronavirus (COVID-19) is causing increasing headaches for businesses, disrupting operations and creating logistical and safety issues for employers and their workers.
+While the focus should be foremost on ensuring the health and safety of your employees, there are also pressing issues relating to employee absences and payment for those absences.
 Over the past week, the team at Perks People Solutions have received numerous enquiries related to this topic and felt it timely and pertinent to address some of the key concerns and obligations that all employers need to be aware of.

 What are your duties under WHS laws?

 As part of your duties under WHS legislation to provide a safe workplace for employees, you are required to provide important information to employees regarding health and safety issues.
 Accordingly, you should be providing regular updates to your employees about the COVID-19 outbreak in line with advice being provided by the Department of Health and World Health Organisation, which can be found here and here.
+In addition to providing information to your workers, employees should also implement measures to reduce the risk of virus transmission in the workplace.
+This should include the following activity:

 • Reminding employees and others entering your workplace of the importance of high personal hygiene standards to protect against the spread of infection